v4l3rio/agentcrafter-asmd-project/docs/index.md

 - **LLM Wall Generation**: Automatic maze and environment generation from natural language descriptions
 - **Intelligent Bootstrapping**: Pre-computed optimal policies to accelerate learning

-## Architecture Documentation

-For a comprehensive understanding of the system architecture, see the **[Architecture Documentation](architecture.md)** which includes detailed PlantUML diagrams showing:

-- **System Overview**: Complete architecture with all major components and relationships
-- **DSL Configuration Flow**: How the Domain-Specific Language processes user configurations
-- **LLM Integration**: Large Language Model services and API integration architecture

-Each documentation section also includes relevant architecture diagrams specific to that component.

 ## Documentation Sections